Dispositif/Wikibot/README.md

 Lots of data cleaning and post-processing, because bibliographic data is sooo serious and inconsistent.
 See https://fr.wikipedia.org/wiki/Utilisateur:CodexBot

-- Completion of "external links" of the world wild web : the bot acts like a web crawler and transforms the raw links (http://...) into detailed references with page's title, author, site name, date, etc. It uses metadata from OpenGraph, JSON-LD, DublinCore, TwitterCard or naive prediction from HTML.
+- Completion of "external links" from the World Wide Web : the bot acts like a web crawler and transforms the raw links (http://...) into detailed references with page's title, author, site name, date, etc. It uses metadata from OpenGraph, JSON-LD, DublinCore, TwitterCard or naive prediction from HTML.
 Not a lot of data postprocessing, because web data is rather consistent (SEO) and cool.
 It manages also dead links (404, DNS, etc.) and redirects.